kfeder/naltrexone_reanalysis/supplement.md

 ![Figure 4](figures/Rplot02.png)

-As shown above, if prevalence of the unmeasured variable is similar between groups, it would need to cause a fairly strong reduction in relapse to qualitatively change the conclusion in Lee et al. However, if the prevalene of the unmeasured variable is quite different between groups -- as could plausibly be the case here, since failure to initate naltrexone was five times more common than failure to initiate buprenorphine -- then it would only need to modestly reduce the risk the relapse to qualitatively change the study conclusions.
+As shown above, if the prevalence of the unmeasured variable is similar between groups, the variable would need to cause a fairly strong reduction in relapse to qualitatively change the conclusion in Lee et al. However, if the prevalene of the unmeasured variable is quite different between groups -- as could plausibly be the case here, since failure to initate naltrexone was five times more common than failure to initiate buprenorphine -- then it would only need to modestly reduce the risk the relapse to qualitatively change the study conclusions.
 If the unmeasured variable had a strong effect on relapse, the observed relative risk could be biased by more than 30%.

 ##### References